ultraq/thymeleaf-layout-dialect/README.md

 ### 1.1.1
  - Restore the help/documentation file so that this dialect will appear in content assist in the Thymeleaf Eclipse plugin.
-(I use a new build process for the 1.1 branch, and it missed this resource file!
+(I used a new build process for the 1.1 branch, and it missed this resource file!
 Apologies for that folks.)